 - 1/2 tsp nutmeg

 - powdered sugar for garnish

-- Use the butter to coat the bottom and sides of the baking dish.
+Use the butter to coat the bottom and sides of a 9x13 inch baking dish.

 In a large bowl, whisk the eggs and add the milk, cream, sugar, vanilla, salt and spices.

 Pour over the bread cubes and let stand for 30 mins.

 Bake uncovered for about 45 mins (in the 9x13 baking dish) or until the custard is well puffed and set, but still soft in the center.
 The top and edges should be golden brown.
 Adjust the baking time for smaller dishes.